-Note: An optional floor stand can be purchased to place your computer in the vertical position.
+Note: An optional floor stand should be used when placing your computer in the vertical position.

 Tools required

 To install some options in your computer, you might need a flat-blade or Phillips screwdriver.
 Additional tools might be needed for certain options.
 See the instructions that come with the option.